TheAlgorithms/algorithms-keeper/README.md

 ## Greet the user for installing the app
 Open an issue with the message greeting the user who either installed the app or added a new repository to the installed app and then close the issue.

-## Add and remove label to PRs when any test fails
+## Add or remove label(s) to pull requests
-Add a label to indicate that the tests are failing for this PR if it is not present and removes it when the tests pass.
-It does nothing if the tests are already passing.
+- Add a label to indicate that some of the tests are failing for this pull request if it is not present and remove it when all the tests are passing.
+It does nothing if the tests are already passing. ***NOTE: This check will be skipped if the pull request is in draft mode.***
+- Add a label to indicate to the user that a maintainer has requested some changes to their submission.
+The bot will remove the label once the pull request is approved.

-## Close invalid PRs with comment and an optional label
+## Close invalid pull requests
 A pull request is considered invalid if:
 - It doesn't contain any description.
 - The user has not ticked any of the checkboxes in the provided pull request template.
 - The file extension is invalid.
 For now only PRs with extensionless files are closed.

-***NOTE: These checks will be skipped for any member or owner of the organization.***
+***NOTE: These checks will be skipped for any member or owner of the organization and also for the pull request which is in draft mode.***

-## Close additional PRs by user with a comment
+## Close additional pull requests by user
 A user will be allowed a fix number of pull requests at a time which will be indicated by the `MAX_PR_BY_USER` constant.
-This is done so as to avoid spam PRs.
+This is done so as to avoid spam pull requests.
+This can be disabled by updating the constant value to 0: `MAX_PR_BY_USER = 0`.

-***NOTE: These checks will be skipped for any member or owner of the organization.***
+***NOTE: These checks will be skipped for any member or owner of the organization and also for the pull request which is in draft mode.***

-## Check all Python files in a PR
+## Check all Python files in a pull request
 All the Python files will be checked for tests [`doctest`/`unittest`/`pytest`], type hints and descriptive class/function/parameter names.
-Labels will be added and/or removed according to the latest commit in a PR.
-A report will be created and commented by the bot if there are any errors found, but ***only*** when a PR is ***opened*** and not on the subsequent commits.
+Labels will be added and/or removed according to the latest commit in a pull request.
+A report will be created and commented by the bot if there are any errors found, but ***only*** when a pull request is ***opened*** or is made ***ready for review*** and not on the subsequent commits.

+***NOTE: These checks will be skipped if the pull request is in draft mode.***

 ---
 ###### TODO: https://github.com/dhruvmanila/algobot/blob/master/.github/TODO.md